 Those who have only driven in the United States might not be aware that the country’s love affair with automatic transmission cars is somewhat unique.
 Likewise, drivers in Europe and other countries around the world might not realize that Americans mostly steer clear of manual transmission vehicles until they rent a car in the US and discover that, in most cases, only automatics are available.
-Herein comes the question: Why do Americans love automatic cars while Europeans favor manuals?
+All of this leads to the question: Is it better to drive a manual or automatic?
+Why do Americans love automatic cars while Europeans favor manuals?
 And when did the shift happen where a majority of Americans no longer drove cars with manual transmissions?
 There are a variety of reasons (and theories) to explain this continental divide in preference.
-Keep reading to find out what they are!

 The Ease of Driving

 Generally, Americans prefer things that are convenient and easy to use.
 Driving is no different.
 From the get-go, it’s easier to learn how to drive a car with an automatic transmission.
 Not only that, it allows people to fiddle with their phones, search for music, or look at their GPS while in the driver’s seat (not while the car is in motion!).
 When you throw shifting gears into the mix, that increases the danger of having an accident due to distracted driving.

 In most places in the US, driving is the only form of transportation available.
 From the late 1980s on, when automatic transmissions became more prevalent in the US, most people chose the easy road when getting behind the wheel.
 All of this put together means that most Americans, other than pure car enthusiasts, will choose an automatic car.
 In Europe, it is far more common to learn to drive in a manual-transmission vehicle, and the tradition carries on.
 Until recently, it was also far easier to buy a manual car in Europe and maintain it so it was considered a no-brainer.